 Under the Department of Transportation, the federal government offers a number of funding programs that local jurisdictions (such as the City of White Salmon) can apply for.
-Many of the programs were created and/or funded by the 2021 Infrastructure Investment and Jobs Act (IIJA) or the 2022 Inflation Reduction Act (IRA).
-Other funding for TSP projects may be available through the United States Department of Agriculture.
+Many of the programs were created and/or funded by the 2021 Infrastructure Investment and Jobs Act (IIJA).